hhhuangqiong/WLP/docs/DEV.md

 ### Install dependencies

 To run the project you will need install the dependencies using Npm and Bower.

 ```
 # install bower modules
 bower -f install

 # install node modules
+# Please make sure the NODE_ENV variable is set to 'development', or you will miss all the development dependencies
 npm i
 ```

-### Set up the enviornment
+### Set up the environment

-You will need *Redis* and *MongoDB* to be installed and running on ur system.
-If you are on Mac, use [Homebrew](http://brew.sh) to install both of them.
+You will need [*Redis*](http://redis.io) and [*MongoDB*](https://www.mongodb.org) to be installed and running on your system.
+If you are on Mac, you may use [*Homebrew*](http://brew.sh) to install both of them, or alternatively, use [*Docker*](https://www.docker.com) you are proficient with it.

-There are env variables that needs set before you can run the application.
-Check `envrc.sample` for the enviornment variables that needs to be set.
-To setup env variables for each project locally, we suggest to use [direnv](direnv.net), it is also available via Homebrew.
+There are environment variables that needs to be set before you can run the application.
+Check `envrc.sample` for reference, or you may also refer to Docker page in Release section in this documentation.
+To setup environment variables for each project on your local machine, we suggest to use [*direnv*](direnv.net), it is also available via *Homebrew*.

 ### Run the application in dev mode

 Once dependencies installed you start the development with hot reload.

 ```
 npm run dev
 ```